 Pregnancy Risk Factor

 Animal reproduction studies have not been conducted.
 Menstrual irregularities have been reported; effective contraception is recommended during treatment.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience arthralgia, myalgia, fatigue, injection site irritation, or flu-like symptoms.
-Have patient report immediately to prescriber signs of infection, signs of depression (ie, suicidal ideation, anxiety, emotional instability, illogical thinking), severe dizziness, syncope, angina, considerable asthenia, vision changes, ophthalmalgia, or significant eye irritation (HCAHPS).
+• Patient may experience joint pain, muscle pain, fatigue, injection site irritation, or flu-like symptoms.
+Have patient report immediately to prescriber signs of infection, signs of depression (suicidal ideation, anxiety, emotional instability, or illogical thinking), severe dizziness, passing out, angina, severe loss of strength and energy, confusion, vision changes, eye pain, or severe eye irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.

 Intended Use and Disclaimer: Should not be printed and given to patients.
 This information is intended to serve as a concise initial reference for healthcare professionals to use when discussing medications with a patient.
 You must ultimately rely on your own discretion, experience and judgment in diagnosing, treating and advising patients.